thanthese/Serious-Music-Practice/chrono-trigger-easy/readme.md

+Completed entire first page.
+That should keep me busy for a while -- perhaps forever.

 Will not add proper accents, staccato, or dynamics.
 This is for rhythms practice only.
+Proper tempo is "quarter note = 55".

 The staffs are literal: the left hand plays the bass clef, and the right hand the treble.

-Complete through measure 6.
+This is so I don't lose my mind.